 If you have a large amount that you would like to put into your employee pension scheme, then you may be able to take advantage of the carry forward rule.
 This allows you to make use of annual allowances that have not been used in the previous three years, provided that the employee was a member of a registered pension scheme.
 If you would like to carry forward, you must first use your full annual allowance for the current tax year before using any unused allowances from the previous three years.

 You should also take into account your lifetime allowance, which is a limit on the amount that can be withdrawn from your pension scheme through either lump sums, or through retirement income, without incurring extra tax.
-The lifetime allowance is currently £1,030,000 in 2018/19 (increasing to £1,055,000 for 2019/20 Tax year).
+The lifetime allowance is currently £1,073,000 in 2020/21 (increasing from £1,055,000 for 2019/20 Tax year).